ZentrixLabs/zentrixlabs-site/src/content/projects/marathontv.md

 ## Support

-MarathonTV is currently in closed beta:
+MarathonTV is currently in alpha:
 - Limited release during development
 - Feedback welcome from beta testers
 - Public release planned for 2025